 Of the several books that were comprised of essays that had previously appeared in the Illustrated London News, Come To Think of It stands apart for two reasons.
-First, the essays were chosen and arranged by J.P. de Fonseka, the Sri Lankan writer who also compiled GKC as MC (The other collections were done by E.V.
+First, the essays were chosen and arranged by J.P. de Fonseka, the Sri Lankan writer who also compiled GKC as MC (the other collections were done by E.V.
 Lucas).
 Secondly, Chesterton wrote an introduction, which he did not do for the other collections.
 In the introduction he acknowledges that he has been writing for the famous paper for 25 years, and thus, this book is a kind of silver anniversary present, a gift he gives out of gratitude to his editor and proof-readers — and other readers — whom he says “are equipped with nerves of steel.”
 He admits that his articles have become “more militant” and “more simple.”
 He explains that this is because there is battle going on, and he is a private soldier who is trying to deliver the orders and reports as clearly as possible.
 The battle is a religious one, and he is pleased that in his day journalists have discovered that the public can be “tremendously interested in fundamental questions of faith and morals; almost as much as in horse-racing and murders.”

-Though we find the usual (though amazing) variety that we would expect in a collection of Chesterton essays, we do note a recurrent theme about the power of words”¦and their loss of power.
+Though we find the usual (though amazing) variety that we would expect in a collection of Chesterton essays, we do note a recurrent theme about the power of words”and their loss of power.
 If Chesterton seems more self-conscious of the militant nature of his writing, it is because part of the battle he is fighting with the modern world is its destructive influence on language and meaning.
 It is a premonition of the literary deconstructionism that would sweep through academic circles a half-century later.

 He first notices it in the literary form that is his own bread and butter: the essay.
 The essay, he says, is like a serpent, smooth and graceful, but wavering and wandering, elusive and evasive, tempting readers with a “misleading air of irresponsibility.”
-The essay epitomizes the modern art forms that are indefinite and dangerous: “By its very nature it does not exactly explaining what it is trying to do, and thus escapes a decisive judgment about whether it has really done it.”
+The essay epitomizes the modern art forms that are indefinite and dangerous: “By its very nature it does not exactly explain what it is trying to do, and thus escapes a decisive judgment about whether it has really done it.”

 Another problem is that words are losing their meaning, which makes constructive discourse increasingly difficult.
 If a bad idea comes along, we are hampered in our ability to destroy it or even defy it, if we cannot define it.
 Chesterton suspects that many of these modern terms “were invented after the age of doctrine and definition.
 They are at best artistic and atmospheric.
 They have come to stand for strong impressions which are real enough, but to stand for them merely as symbols, sometimes poetical, sometimes arbitrary and accidental.”
 When we try to put into other words the thing we mean by a particular symbol, we find that we have been using “a very incorrect word for it.”
 One example is the word “vulgarity,” which once meant what was common but now means what is base and graceless.
 Another is the word “feminism” which means precisely the opposite of what is feminine.
 Another is “Education” which now means “to deprive the common people of their common sense.”